lazymeadow/best-ever-chat/README.md

   You can also just use PyCharm and it will install them for you.

   On Windows:
-    Don't use a venv, it gets weird with some of the dependencies.

    MySQL-Python _will fail_, it doesn't really matter what you do.
+You need to install it manually.

-    Download the installer here:  https://www.lfd.uci.edu/~gohlke/pythonlibs/#mysql-python
+   Download the wheel here:  https://www.lfd.uci.edu/~gohlke/pythonlibs/#mysql-python

+   If you're using virtualenv, make sure you run `path_to_venv\Scripts\activate`, then install it globally with `pip install MySQL_python-1.2.5-cp27-none-win_amd64.whl`

 #### Database:
 1. Setup a local MySql database.